Bachelor of Computer Science (Multimedia & Game Development)

 The ACS has mutual recognition of qualifications with:

 - Seoul Accord – mutual recognition between ABEEK (Korea), ABET (US), BCS (UK), CIPS (Canada), HKIE (HK and China), IEET (Taiwan), JABEE (Japan)

+Students in the UOW programme at SIM are eligible to transfer to the Wollongong campus but subject to separate application and enrolment process.
 Graduates can apply to enrol in the Bachelor of Computer Science (Hons) programme at Wollongong, Australia.